-If you want to know how many attempts has one of the leads, select the cadence of the lead and filter by activity 'touches'.
+If you want to know how many attempts one of the leads has, select the lead's cadence and filter by activity 'Attempts'.

-If we don't use the cadence filters we see it at a company level, but as we've seen you can choose a concrete lead.
+If we don't use the cadence filters we see it at a company level, but as we've seen you can choose a specific lead.

 To sum up: